healpy/healpy/README.rst

        hpbeta/libcfitsio before installing.
 The cfitsio version XXXX must match the version in hpbeta/planck.make (or you need to modify it there).

+**Note:**

-**Note** : compilation on Windows has not been tested with version >= 0.10.
+  compilation on Windows has not been tested with version >= 0.10.
 You may need to tweak the setup.py file to adjust compilation options.
-If you are a Windows user, please submit a bug to describe a setup.py working on Windows*
+If you are a Windows user, please submit a bug to describe a setup.py working on Windows.

 Then you can follow the following instructions.